-In addition to the experimental data, a thematic analysis of the qualitative data was conducted on students' responses to the six open-ended questions provided in the survey.
-An initial scan of the total 333 comments was performed using the qualitative analysis tool, Leximancer, to provide an initial feel for the key themes contained within these data.
-The Leximancer scan revealed a considerable cluster of concepts around the key words of: information; reading; learning; audio; concept; diagram; learn; helpful and easier.
-From this initial investigation using Leximancer, the analyses of these qualitative data continued using the more robust NVivo (v8) software to explore what were considered the four main (or over-riding) themes:
+In addition to the experimental data, a thematic analysis of the qualitative data was conducted on students' responses to the six open-ended questions.
+An initial scan of the 333 comments made to the open-ended questions was performed using the qualitative analysis tool, Leximancer, to provide an initial feel for the potential themes contained within these data.
+The Leximancer scan revealed a considerable cluster of concepts around the key words of; information; reading; learning; audio; concept; diagram; learn; helpful and easier.
+From this investigation, the analyses of these qualitative data continued using NVivo software to explore four main themes:

-- The usefulness of having a combination of resources (139 comments) - The usefulness of audio (50 comments) - The place of reading within online environments (59 comments) - The right amount of choice (14 comments)
+- 1. The usefulness of having a combination of resources (139 comments) - 2.
+The usefulness of audio (50 comments) - 3.
+The place of reading within online environments (59 comments) - 4.
+The right amount of choice (14 comments)

-These four themes have been be explored in relation to the four research questions, in turn.
+These four themes will be explored in relation to the four research questions, in turn.

-The first research question was concerned with whether the multiple representations provided in the different iterations of the content lead to improved learning outcomes and whether this varied across the students' learning styles and modal preferences.
-The majority of students (93.4%) improved from the pre-test to the post-test after being exposed to the learning materials for Learning Concept 1 with the average change in performance from pre-test to the post-test being 41.4%.
-Likewise, the majority of students (91.8%) improved from the pre-test to the post-test after being exposed to the learning materials for Learning Concept 2 with the average change in performance from pre-test to post-test being 48.3%.
+Research Question 1: The first research question concerned whether multiple representations of content lead to improved learning outcomes and whether this varies across learning styles and modal preferences.
+The majority of students (93.4%) improved from the pre-test to the post-test after being exposed to the learning materials for Learning Concept 1 with the average change in performance from pre-test to post test being 41.4 percent.
+Likewise, the majority of students (91.8%) improved from the pre-test to the post-test after being exposed to the learning materials for Learning Concept 2 with the average change in performance from pre-test to post test being 48.3 percent.
+Learning Concept 1 was perceived to be easier to learn than Learning Concept 2 by the majority of students (58%).
+However, the majority of students enjoyed Learning Concept 2 (57.39%) more than Learning Concept 1.
 While students were asked not to guess the answers and to select 'don't know' where they did not know the answer, many students did select both correct and incorrect answers in the pre-test indicating some use of logic and/or guessing.
 The learning concepts used in the experiment were not difficult, and thus it may have been possible to make a logical assumption or an intelligent guess from the questions asked.